 - Due diligence report (this will be handled by your law firm).

 The documents should be translated by a governmental department/authority of the issuing country and legalized by Apostille, in the event that the issuing country has signed The Hague Convention.
 In the event that the issuing country has not signed The Hague Convention, the documents should be duly legalized by the Ministry of Foreign Affairs of the issuing country, the Embassy of Cyprus in the issuing country and the Ministry of Foreign Affairs of Cyprus.

-The first and second requirement may be fulfilled either personally by the investor or through a company in which the investor is a shareholder, in proportion to the investor’s shareholdings percentage.
+The first, second and third requirement may be fulfilled either personally by the investor or through a company in which the investor is a shareholder, in proportion to the investor’s shareholdings percentage.